bhazard/airflow-sandbox/README.md

 # To-dos

-- [ ] Autoconfigure redisinsignt so that it finds the configured redis server
+- [ ] Autoconfigure `redisinsight` so that it finds the configured redis server
-- [ ] Autoconfigure adminer so that it sees the postgres db
+- [ ] Autoconfigure `adminer` so that it sees the postgres db
 - [ ] Add Kafka streaming
 - [ ] Kubernetes deployment
 - [ ] OpenFaaS to host endpoints for task implementations